 4th Floor Guggenheim Hall

-I'm an associate professor in the Department of Linguistics at the University of Washington.
+I'm a professor in the Department of Linguistics at the University of Washington.
 I am also an external reader in Linguistic Phonetics at the University of the West Indies, Mona, in Kingston Jamaica.

 As a Sociophonetician, I conduct research at the intersection between Sociolinguistics (the study of the interrelationships between social structure and linguistic structure) and Linguistic Phonetics (the physical properties of the speech signal and sensorimotor processes governing the production and perception of speech).
 My current research projects investigate the acoustic properties of vowels (and how changes in vowel dynamics are perceived), dialect contact in the American Pacific Northwest, racial bias in speech recognition systems and variation and change in linguistic varieties of speech used in understudied communities.
 I combine acoustic measures and techniques, particularly those focused on analysis of time-varying spectral information, with analytical techniques from social network analysis and variationist sociolinguistics.